Terms Of The Trade

 Including excerpt from From Brief to Sign-Off, Speaking ‘Industry by Daniel Meadows.

 Brief is your guideline provided by the client.
 The brief is any information relating to your role in the process, and may include instructions to follow a particular style (see references), and to remove, smooth or fix particular elements.
-The brief comprises all written or spoken instructions before you begin, and may be supplemented by mood boards and references.
+The brief comprises of written or spoken instructions before you begin, and may be supplemented by mood boards and references.

 Turnaround is the time taken to deliver the final product.
 The client will expect you to ‘turn around’ the project before an agreed deadline.